Dando18/Dando18.github.io/_posts/2019-11-12-all-reduce.md

 where $\boldsymbol x_i$ is the dataset on the $i$-th processor.

 Now what does the above look like?
 An All-Reduce operation!
 We're summing the gradients across each node.
 The gradient computation, which is very time consuming, can be done concurrently as there is no interdependence.
+Once computed we take the average gradient, or the average update to $\boldsymbol w_i$, and change each $\boldsymbol w_i$ on every processor according to the same average.
 The below pseudo-code summarizes the changes to the algorithm, which is only the addition of the all-reduce call.

 ```
 for all i